IsraaMShtayeh/Learning-Sprint-/Day12.md

 - The case for double equals (the case for prefering ==)
    - Knowing types is always better than not Knowing them ( only use == when you know the types)
 - if both types are the same == is identical to ===
-- if the typesare different using one === would be broken .
+- if the types are different using one === would be broken .
-- since === pointess when the types don't match its similarly unnecessary when they do match .
+- since === pointless when the types don't match it's similarly unnecessary when they do match.
 - Summary:
-   - If you know the types in a comparison whenever the types match or not == is the more sensible choice
+   - If you know the types in a comparison  whether the types match or not == is the more sensible choice
    - Not knowing the types means fully understanding that code so best to refactor so you can know the types .
    - Not knowing the types is equivalent to assuming type conversion because of corner cases the only safe choice is === (if you can't or won't use known and obvious types === is the only reasonable choice )
 - Making types known and obvious leads to better code if types are known == is best otherwise fall back to ===.